Fletch8/Find_The_Queen/README.md

 * A working MVP (minium viable product) what is the absolute bare minimum functionality for you game, do not make it more complex until you've completed your MVP.
 * A **working game, built by you**, hosted somewhere on the internet
 * A **link to your hosted working game** in the URL section of your Github repo
-* A **git repository hosted on Github**, with a link to your hosted game, and frequent commits dating back to the very beginning of the project
+* A **git repository hosted on Github**, with a link to your hosted game, and frequent commits dating back to the very beginning of the project.
 * **A ``README.md`` file** with an explanation of what the project is and why you made it, your user stories, explanations of the technologies used, the approach taken, installation instructions, unsolved problems, the other components previously indicated (if applicable).
 In this project, also include your wireframes in the readme.

 ---

 ### Extra challenge...

 * See if you can reseasrch and use at least thing/technology/resource we didn't explicitly study in class (Some API?
 Some sweet Library?
 Three.js?
 Skeleton or Bootstrap?
 Firebase?
 Canvas?
 D3?
-CSS Keyframes and Animation?)
+CSS Keyframes and Animation?
+Note: Phaser is not allowed, and **these will be subject to instructor proposal**)

 ---